|Monday:||08:00 – 18:30|

 INFORMATION DOWNLOADDirectory of Activities and Services for Older People in East Hampshire 2016

-We have 3 Partners, 1 salaried GP, 1 registrar and a dedicated team of nursing staff, receptionists, administrators supported on-site by Operations Manager, Margaret Coker and at Swan Medical Group level by Practice Business Manager, Emily Spalding.
+We have 3 Partners, 2 salaried GPs, 1 registrar and a dedicated team of nursing staff, receptionists, administrators supported on-site by our Operations Manager and at Swan Medical Group level by Practice Business Manager, Emily Spalding.

 Dr Joanna Hobbs